 German Literature (Bachelor of Arts, B.A.)

-In the German Literature program, you will acquire in-depth knowledge of literary studies and analytical skills ranging from medieval to modern literature.
+In the German Literature programme, you will acquire in-depth knowledge of literary studies and analytical skills ranging from medieval to modern literature.
 The program combines theory, methods, and practice and qualifies you for a wide range of careers in culture and media.

 Please choose

-- Major Field
+- Major Field of Study

-- Minor Field
+- Minor Field of Study

 Table of Contents